 The mission of the Department of Theatre is to prepare our graduates with hands-on experience, a thorough academic foundation, an exploration of the theatre student as a being of spirituality and reason for successful careers and fulfilling lives of service through the expression, teaching, producing, and advancing of the vocation of theatre not only as an art form, but as a continuation of articulating the human condition.

 There's a common misconception that people who get theatre degrees can't get real employment after college.
 This just isn't true.
-Waldorf College is proud of its 96% placement of its graduates each year in employment or graduate school.
+Waldorf University is proud of its 96% placement of its graduates each year in employment or graduate school.
 The Theatre Department prides itself in its internship programs for majors that allow students first-hand experience in professional theaters nationwide.
 The internship experience allows students to gain meaningful experience for their resume while networking with other professionals, developing necessary skills, and extending their learning beyond the classroom.
 Recent internships have included professional theatre work in Los Angeles, work at the Des Moines Playhouse, etc. We have alumni working at the world-renowned Guthrie Theater in Minneapolis and at the Olney Theatre in Maryland.

 Simply put, there is a lot of work to be had in the theatre.

-Waldorf College Theatre is a program that seeks to provide experience that benefits majors, minors, teachers, or people who only take one or two classes from the department.
+Waldorf University Theatre is a program that seeks to provide experience that benefits majors, minors, teachers, or people who only take one or two classes from the department.
 Experience in theatre can benefit students by helping to develop the public communications skills necessary for teachers, lawyers, civic leaders, pastors, and musicians.
 Theatre can help students learn how to manage resources, balance budgets, organize a work force for those entering the business or management fields.
 Theatre students can approach marketing, mass media, and public relations as part of their work in theatre.
 Students can also develop the crucial skills necessary for creative design.

 Theatre, by its very nature, encourages active, engaged, outside-the-box thinking and leadership skills that corporations and businesses yearn for as well as fine and performing arts jobs.